michaelminter/streamdeck-emojis-collector/README.md

-Scrapes Unicode emoji data from the Unicode Consortium's website and generates Stream Deck profile.
+Scrapes emoji data from the Unicode Consortium's website and generates Stream Deck profile.

 ## Usage